Moving From NYC to Chicago: Movers, Costs, and Benefits

 Long distance moving takes between 2 and 21 days.
 That 2-day minimum is pretty firm for the NYC to Chicago route.
 Under federal law, drivers aren’t allowed to clock more than 400 miles of interstate travel per day, and those 790 miles are really cutting it close.

-On the best of days, and with completely ideal conditions, you move will be done in 2 days.
+On the best of days, and with completely ideal conditions, your move will be done in 2 days.
 But it’ll most likely take much longer.
 Moving companies don’t like to send half-empty trucks all over the place, so they’ll wait until they can fill the trailer with multiple moves.
-This means you’ll have to wait for pickups and dropoffs along the way.
+This means you’ll have to wait for pickups and drop-offs along the way.

 Some movers offer express delivery, but it comes at a price.
 Take a look at our favorite moving companies, and see which one is best for those last-minute relocations